Pancreatic cancer

 Causes

 The pancreas is a large organ behind the stomach.
 It makes and releases enzymes into the intestines that help the body digest and absorb food, especially fats.
-The pancreas also makes and releases insulin and glucagon.
-These are hormones that help the body control blood sugar levels.
+The pancreas also makes and releases insulin and glucagon into the blood.
+These are hormones that help the body regulate blood sugar levels.

 There are different types of pancreatic cancers.
 The type depends on the cell in which the cancer develops.
 Examples include: